 The Government-Wide Financial Statements present the financial picture of the District from the economic resources measurement focus using the accrual basis of accounting.
-These statements present governmental activities.
-These statements include all assets of the District (including capital assets), deferred outflows of resources, as well as all liabilities (including long-term liabilities) and deferred inflows of resources.
+These statements include all assets of the District (including capital assets, right-to-use leased assets, and right-to-use subscription assets), deferred outflows of resources, as well as all liabilities (including long-term liabilities) and deferred inflows of resources.
 Additionally, certain eliminations have occurred as prescribed by the statement in regard to interfund activity, payables, and receivables.